bignerdranch/why_elixir/README.md

 The Phoenix framework has first-class support for realtime communication via websockets (or polling, as a fallback).
 In benchmarks, the creators [have been able to serve 2 million simultaneously-connected clients](http://www.phoenixframework.org/blog/the-road-to-2-million-websocket-connections)!
 Additionally, they already have native channel clients for iOS, Android, and C# (Windows devices).
-With that kind of support, we can confidently build servers to support chat, networked games, and more.
+With that kind of support, you can confidently build servers to support chat, networked games, and more.

 Elixir is also a good candidate for running embedded code via [Nerves](http://nerves-project.org/).
 This is not possible with standard Ruby (although it would be with [mruby](https://github.com/mruby/mruby)).